 Of all the things you should do each day: eat, sleep, work, exercise, and play, the one thing that Christians should do is spend time in the written word of God.
-Almost every Christian will agree this is important, and many have found strength and comfort in this practice, and some have taken it to detrimental extremes, but some need to be encouraged, so here are some considerations for daily devotions.
+Almost every Christian will agree this is important, and many have found strength and comfort in this practice.
+While some already have taken it to detrimental extremes, most people need to be encouraged, so here are some considerations for daily devotions.

 1) Commit to Daily Devotions

 It’s important so it’s worth making a commitment.
-Most struggling Christians admit they don’t hardly ever read their Bibles.
+Most struggling Christians admit they don’t hardly ever read their Bibles even thought they know they should.
 And, many mature Christians admit they could strengthen their lives with more practice in the scriptures.
+Therefore, start today and make a commitment to continue every day.

 Every Scripture passage is inspired by God.
 All of them are useful for teaching, pointing out errors, correcting people, and training them for a life that has God’s approval.
 They equip God’s servants so that they are completely prepared to do good things.
 (2 Timothy 3:16-17 GWT)